This page provides a conceptual overview of logs-based metrics.

 Check that your label fields and extractor regular expressions match values that have a limited cardinality.

-Avoid extracting long text messages that can change, without bounds, as label values.
+Avoid extracting text messages that can change, without bounds, as label values.

 Avoid extracting numerical values with unbounded cardinality.